awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 Input Raw Data Specification
 =============================

-In order to use GraphStorm's graph construction pipeline both on a single machine and in a distributed environment, users should prepare their input raw data accroding to GraphStorm's requirements explained below.
+In order to use GraphStorm's graph construction pipeline on a single machine or a distributed environment, users should prepare their input raw data accroding to GraphStorm's specifications explained below.

 Data tables
 ------------